SledgeH/SledgeH/README.md

 - 👋 Hi, I’m @SledgeH
-- 👀 I’m interested in cybersecurity.
+- 👀 I’m interested in Cybersecurity.
 - 🌱 I’m currently delving into Microsoft Azure Fundamentals and IT fundamentals.
 - 💞️ I’m looking to collaborate on anything that will help me better understand Cybersecurity and IT.
 - 📫 How to reach me: Eric.W.Richar@gmail.com